Improving the Quality of Life for North Carolina Families

 Rural prosperity and access to affordable high-speed internet are directly linked.
 Thom has continually urged the Federal Communications Commission (FCC) and the U.S. Department of Agriculture (USDA) to use all available tools in their toolbox to help deliver high quality broadband to rural customers across North Carolina.

-Thom successfully negotiated and drafted the bipartisan infrastructure bill which includes $100 million for broadband in the first year for North Carolina to provide broadband services to the 424,000 North Carolinians who currently do not have access to them, with the state eligible for additional funding in subsequent years.
+Thom successfully negotiated and drafted the bipartisan infrastructure bill which has delivered more than $1.5 billion for broadband in the first year for North Carolina to provide broadband services to the 424,000 North Carolinians who currently do not have access to them, with the state eligible for additional funding in subsequent years.

 Finding Solutions for Rural NC’s Labor Challenges